Jiminy Glick: Other appearances

 Glick is the main character in the feature film Jiminy Glick in Lalawood.

 In Martin Short: Fame Becomes Me, Glick interviews (through complete improvisation) an audience volunteer tasked to become the show's "new star" after Martin Short is struck by lightning (a ploy to allow Short enough time to don the Jiminy Glick make-up).

-Martin Short played the character in an episode of MADtv.
-An interactive, constantly updated website kept by "Jiminy Glick" Myspace is filled with photos, video clips, commentary, blogs and postings from over 9,320 friends of Jiminy Glick...and Martin Short.
+Short played the character in an episode of MADtv.
+A social media account for "Jiminy Glick" on Myspace has photos, video clips, commentary, blogs, and postings from over 9,320 friends of Glick and Short.

 Short also portrayed the character for a week on the Whoopi Goldberg-produced era of Hollywood Squares, during a College Tournament in 2001; for the tournament finals he filled in as center square; other celebrities on that panel had also been center square, as Whoopi was out sick that week.

 Glick also made an appearance on the April 16, 2005 episode of Saturday Night Live hosted by Tom Brady.
 He appeared as a guest on the Weekend Update segment plugging a fictitious "Best of Jiminy Glick" DVD, including a clip of Glick interviewing SNL creator Lorne Michaels (portrayed by Will Forte) supposedly shot in the 1970s.
 Glick then forcibly kisses Update anchor Tina Fey as the segment ends.

 Glick appears in Maya & Marty interviewing celebrities such as Larry David, Kevin Hart, Jerry Seinfeld and Ricky Gervais.

-On the April 28, 2017, episode of The Tonight Show Starring Jimmy Fallon, Glick interviewed Donald Trump (portrayed by Jimmy Fallon) about his first 100 days in office.
+On the April 28, 2017 episode of The Tonight Show Starring Jimmy Fallon, Glick interviewed Donald Trump (portrayed by Jimmy Fallon) about his first 100 days in office.

+In 2024, Glick resurfaced on the talk-show circuit.
+On the June 21, 2024, episode of Real Time with Bill Maher, he interviewed Maher.
+He also guest-hosted Jimmy Kimmel Live!, usurping guest host Martin Short's time on the show.
+Short was filling in for the vacationing Kimmel.
+Among those Glick interviewed were Bill Hader, Melissa McCarthy, Sean Hayes, and Nick Kroll.